while1malloc0/code-review-checklist/README.md

 ### Language Specific

+**Note:** This pass is ideally done by someone with experience and aptitude in the language being used.

+Is the code well designed?

+**Justification:** While there are some design principles that cross language boundaries, often the subtle questions around what a well designed program is are language specific.
+It's worth keeping a separate "code review design" checklist for different languages, and consulting it when appropriate.

 Is the code idiomatic to the language?

 **Justification:** Unidiomatic code is hard to read for regular users of the langauge.